Prashant4900/sarus/packages/sarus/example/README.md

 # Example

-To explore the full example you can check the official repository at [sarus_example]()
+To explore the full example you can check the official repository at [example](https://github.com/Prashant4900/sarus/tree/main/packages/sarus/example)

 ```dart
 import 'dart:io';